-Colvin's Heating and Cooling can provide the quick, effective mini-split repair in Excelsior Springs you deserve.
-Our technicians are familiar with all the mini-split AC smells you may encounter.
+Colvin's Heating and Cooling can provide the quick, effective mini-split repair in you deserve.
+Our technicians are familiar with all the mini-split AC smells you might encounter.
 To help you protect your HVAC system, we’d like to share some of the most common smells and what they will mean.

 1. Musty or Moldy Smell